 - 1 tsp baking powder

-- 1/2 cup creamy peanut butter (I use natural, unsalted)
+- 1/2 cup creamy peanut butter (I use natural, unsalted, but you can use any kind)

 - 1/2 cup mashed banana